kernelle-soft/blizz/README.md

 - **Shared Logging**: All tools use Bentley for consistent output
 - **Modular Design**: Each tool can be used independently or together

-## Lore Integration

-Each tool embodies its character's personality and role:
-- **Jerrod** - approaches reviews with methodical precision, both in his reviews and his changes.
-- **Bentley** - brings theatrical flair to logging, reflecting his role as an entertainer
-- **Violet** - ensures code quality with the same attention to detail she applies to her crafts
-- **Blizz** - the curious and ever learning AI creation of Jerrod, seeking insights with speed and efficiency
-- **Adam** - maintains and distills insights into wisdom from historical project context as befits a true historian

 ## Contributing

 Whether you're from one of Kernelle's clans or Grand Cluster City's corporate towers, contributions are welcome.
 Please: